scadpetrel/pokedex/README.md

 - [x] move dynamic background colors into JS object in variable file
   - [x] refactor pokecard css into js
 - [x] refactor loading component css into js
+- [ ] do not ask for previous pokemon name on bulbasarur (0). currently causing axios 404.
+- [ ] do not ask for next pokemon name on calyrex (898). currently causing axios 404.
 - [ ] convert common styles to variables
 - [ ] pokedexNav - switch from event listener to const theme = useTheme();
   const lgBreak = useMediaQuery(theme.breakpoints.only("md"));
-- [ ] create hover state for return to pokedex page from pokemon detail(header)
-- [ ] do not ask for previous pokemon name on bulbasarur (0). currently causing axios 404.
-- [ ] do not ask for next pokemon name on calyrex (898). currently causing axios 404.

 - [ ] rendering optimizations
 - [ ] fetch optimizations

 **Style Tweaks**
-- [ ] add padding under right column in pokemon view
+- [x] add padding under right column in pokemon view
+- [x] create hover state for return to pokedex page from pokemon detail(header)

 **Feature Adddition**
 - [ ] Add loading state for generation filter